Accelerated-Cloud-Storage/acs-sdk-go/README.md

 ### Contact us

-Email us at sales@acceleratedcloudstorage.com if there is a pressing issue for you.
+Email us at sales@acceleratedcloudstorage.com if you have any further questions or concerns.

 [Dep]: https://github.com/golang/dep
 [Issues]: https://github.com/AcceleratedCloudStorage/acs-sdk-go/issues